hannahchan/Scaffold.Service/Scaffold/Docs/TestStructure.md

     dotnet cake --Target=Test

-Once generated, coverage reports are located in the _Artifacts_ directory in a subfolder called _CoverageReports_.
+Once generated, coverage reports are located in the _artifacts_ directory in a subfolder called _CoverageReports_.
 Coverage reports are generated for;

 - Unit Test
 - Integration Tests